 Dual EMG muscle potential sites used for proportional or digital actuation of seven functions of three electric powered hand, elbow and/or wrist components with a multi-functional control multiplex myoelectric processor.
 One of the seven functions is used for mode switching between the three components being controlled.

 The use of dual EMG muscle potential sites used for proportional or digital actuation of two opposing functions of an electric powered component with a dual control myoelectric processor.

-Wheelchair BrakesBrakes or wheel locks are available in several different designs, and can be mounted at various heights to maximize convenience to the user.
+Are brakes affixed to wheelchairs, allowing the user to safely come to a stop.
+Wheelchair brakes are available in a variety of different designs, and can be mounted at various heights to make it easier for the user.

 Wheelchair Seating System